-SUBJECT: Proposed Revisions to the Internal Audit Charter
+SUBJECT Proposed Revisions to the Board of Trustees LARC

+Committee Charter

-BACKGROUND: As required by North Carolina General Statutes, the performance of assigned duties.
+BACKGROUND: As required by North Carolina General Statutes, the North

-North Carolina Council of Internal Auditing, and the standards prescribed by The Institute of Internal Auditors, the internal audit function necessitates drafting a charter to outline its respective role and responsibilities as well as provide guidance in the
+Carolina Council of Internal Auditing, and the standards prescribed by The Institute of Internal Auditors, it is necessary for the Board of Trustees LARC Committee to have a charter that outlines the Committee's role and responsibilities as well as to provide guidance in the performance of its assigned duties.
+The Institute of Internal Auditors has issued new Global Internal Audit Standards; the standards necessitate drafting a charter to outline its respective roles and responsibilities as well as provide guidance in the performance of assigned duties.

-S TAT The Director of Internal Audit is proposing that the current Internal Audit Charter be updated.
-Any updates to the Internal Audit Charter must be approved by the
+The Director of Internal Audit proposes updating the current LARC Committee Charter.
+Any updates to the Internal Audit Charter must be approved by the LARC Committee and the full Board of Trustees.